-Find something that tells you what city this picture was taken in.
+Find something that tells you where (what city) this picture was taken.

 Phoenix!
 It’s written on the front of the trolley car.
 These trolley cars used to run up and down Washington Street, just like the light rail does today.